Use this page before buying or organizing a group session so everyone knows the current Steam and platform status.

 PC Steam is the confirmed public path.
 Console, crossplay, and handheld comfort should stay separate from the core release answer so players do not confuse a future purchase with a verified platform.

-Before planning a long save, check the Steam store button, the latest announcement, current demo access, and whether your group is all on PC.
-Do this on launch day rather than relying on older article dates, because store availability can change by region and timezone.
+Before planning a long save, check the Steam store button, the latest announcement, current known issues, and whether your group is all on PC.
+Do this with the current build rather than relying on older article dates, because Early Access fixes can land quickly.

-• Confirm the Steam buy, demo, or wishlist button in your own region.
+• Confirm the Steam purchase or install button in your own region.

-• Check whether the latest update notes mention launch timing or known issues.
+• Check whether the latest update notes mention hotfixes or known issues.

 • If you play co-op, confirm everyone owns or can access the same PC build.

-• If you only play handheld, read the Steam Deck page before buying.
+• If you only play handheld, read the Steam Deck page before committing to the current build.

 What Not to Assume From the Release Date